sungsoo-ahn/2025/_posts/2025-04-28-feature-geometry.md

 <!-- Note: please use the table of contents as defined in the front matter rather than the traditional markdown styling. -->

-## Overview of the Feature Geometry Papers
+## An Overview of the Feature Geometry Papers

 Studying the geometry of a language model's embedding space is an important and challenging task because of the various ways concepts can be represented, extracted, and used.
 Specifically, we want a framework that unifies both *measurement* (of how well a latent explains a feature/concept) and *causal intervention* (how well it can be used to control/steer the model).

-The method described in the two papers we study works as follows: they split the computation of a large language model (LLM) as:
+The method described in the two papers <d-cite key="park2024geometrycategoricalhierarchicalconcepts, park2024linearrepresentationhypothesisgeometry"></d-cite> we study works as follows: they split the computation of a large language model (LLM) as:

 $$
 P(y \mid x) = \frac{\exp(\lambda(x)^\top \gamma(y))}{\sum_{y' \in \text{Vocab}} \exp(\lambda(x)^\top \gamma(y'))}